-Final manuscript version (also known as post-peer reviewed version or post-print) > > Copies of original publications (publisher versions) are stored in RIS for ERA reporting. > Additionally, to support UOW's Open Access Policy, final manuscript vesions of publications are > stored for transfer to the institutional repository.
+- Final manuscript version (also known as post-peer reviewed version or post-print)

+Copies of original publications (publisher versions) are stored in RIS for ERA reporting.
+Additionally, to support UOW's Open Access Policy, final manuscript versions of publications are stored for transfer to the institutional repository.